cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 - Input and expected values for each test are different even if they look the same, don't extract them to common variables
 - Make linter less strict for tests
 - Treat them as code, review and maintain them
-- Test are should be flat, no condition check looks should be used
+- Test should be flat, no condition check or loops should be used

 ## What should be tested